atcol/weave/README.md

 # weave

-An API, CLI and DSL for event generation & (un)predictable scheduling.
+A DSL for event generation and uniform integration.

 ## Motivation